Skip to content

 Plan pane after running plan with modified incremental model

-The Models section detects that we directly modified incremental_model and that full_model was indirectly modified because it selects from the incremental model.
+The Changes section detects that we directly modified incremental_model and that full_model was indirectly modified because it selects from the incremental model.
 SQLMesh understood that the change was additive (added a column not used by full_model) and was automatically classified as a non-breaking change.

 Plan after applying updated plan with modified incremental model